ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The text below summarizes the activities conducted by the roles illustrated in {{dataflow}}.
 Roles are assigned to entities.
 Entities are often system components {{RFC4949}}, such as devices.
 As the term device is typically more intuitive than the term entity or system component, device is often used as a illustrative synonym throughout this document.

-The Attester role is assigned to entities that creates Evidence that is conveyed to a Verifier.
+The Attester role is assigned to entities that create Evidence that is conveyed to a Verifier.

-The Verifier role is assigned to entities that uses the Evidence, any Reference Values from Reference Value Providers, and any Endorsements from Endorsers, by applying an Appraisal Policy for Evidence to assess the trustworthiness of the Attester.
+The Verifier role is assigned to entities that use the Evidence, any Reference Values from Reference Value Providers, and any Endorsements from Endorsers, by applying an Appraisal Policy for Evidence to assess the trustworthiness of the Attester.
 This procedure is called the appraisal of Evidence.